IHTSDO/snomed-publish/client/canonical-main/README.md

         100001029	280845004	116680003	280737002	0	0	0
         etc.

-and produces an output in [Canonical format](https://sites.google.com/a/ihtsdo.org/snomed-publish/formats/canonical-format):
+and produces an output in [Canonical format](/lib/canonical):

     CONCEPTID1  RELATIONSHIPTYPE	CONCEPTID2	RELATIONSHIPGROUP
     280844000	116680003	71737002	0
     280845004	116680003	280737002	0

-The rules for the transformation taking place can be found in [this PDF document](https://github.com/sparkling/snomed-publish/blob/master/doc/doc1_CanonicalTableGuide_Current-en-US_INT_20130131.pdf?raw=true) [PDF], with an updated section to be found on [this wiki](https://sites.google.com/a/ihtsdo.org/snomed-publish/canonical/algorithm)
+For more information on the implementation, see the [Canonical library](/lib/canonical)

 When you run this program, you have the option of using either a disk based embedded database (H2), or an in-memory database.
 The disk based database is slower to use, but has a smaller memory footprint.
 The in-memory database requires about 3Gb of heap space ('-Xmx3000m').

 You will need to have the Java 7 JDK and Maven 3 to build the distribution jar file, and Java 7 JRE in order to run it.